Are you passionate about conservation?

 Paper work is light, requiring you only to fill in brief a reflective log after each workday as well as filling in 2 risk assessments highlighting the main 3-4 risks of a site/task.
 This unit can be completed over the course of 2-3 months.

-Thanks to funding from Snowdonia Giving and Natural Resources Wales, we can offer this round of training for free.
+Thanks to our funders Snowdonia Giving, Natural Resources Wales, Cronfa Partneriaeth Eryri and the Garfield Weston Foundation we can offer this round of training for free.
 However, places are limited and if you were to secure a place you would be committing to attending 4 workdays between February and April 2018 (weekend workdays will be available as will some free transport from Bangor and Caernarfon).
 You would need to be available on February 3rd to attend the first workday introducing you to the training and to take part in a footpath maintenance day and on February 17th to attend a tools maintenance session.
 You may pick the other two dates for when suits you before mid April 2018.

 To apply for a place, please write a paragraph (of no more than 200 words) detailing why you would like a place on the training and what you hope to get out of it.
 Please include your name, address, email address and phone number at the top of the document.
 Email email@example.com, final applications for this intake should be received by Monday January 8th.
 Successful applicants will be notified by January 15th.